JuanPabloDiaz/doc/_posts/jekyll/2023-06-30-featured-image.md

 #### Footnote

+[^feature-img]: An image that represent the contents, mood, or theme of a post or page.
 [^YAML]: Placed at the top of a page and is used for maintaining metadata for the page and its contents.